-Capital One interest charges equal 14.24% - 26.99%, depending on the card and the cardholder’s creditworthiness, divided by 365.
+Capital One interest charges are calculated by dividing 17.99% (V) - 28.49% (V) by 365.
 The resulting rate is approximately what Capital One applies to an unpaid credit card balance every day until it is paid in full.
 However, the math gets a little bit complicated.

-Here’s how it works: Capital One adds up each day’s balance and divides the total by the number of days in the billing period.
+Capital One adds up each day’s balance and divides the total by the number of days in the billing period.
 Capital One also sets a daily periodic rate, which is the Annual Percentage Rate (APR) divided by 365.
-To calculate the interest, it multiplies the average daily balance and the daily periodic rate, then multiplies the result of that by the number of days in the billing period.
+To calculate the interest, Capital One multiplies the average daily balance and the daily periodic rate, then multiplies the result of that by the number of days in the billing period.
 If there’s a $0 or negative balance from the previous billing period, however, this does not apply.